Mongetro/scholachain/README.md

 Wait until all services are up and running.
 The decentralized application (dApp) will usually be available at [http://localhost:5173/](http://localhost:5173/).

-Remember that in the browser, you must have the account whose private key you added to scholachain/blockchain-smart-contracts/.env.
+Remember that in the browser wallet, you must have the account whose private key you added to scholachain/blockchain-smart-contracts/.env.
 This account is registered as the Ministry of Education (SUPER_ADMIN) during deployment.
-You should have other accounts (with Sepolia ETH) which will be considered certificate issuing institutions.
+You should have other accounts (with Sepolia Testnet ETH) which will be considered certificate issuing institutions.

 - Stop all services:

+Once you have launched the decentralized application and tested its features, you can stop all services with the following command :

 ```sh
 make stop